SayedAlesawy/Distributed-File-System-and-Database/README.md

 The system is also able to identify other types of errors such as:
 - Wrong file names in upload requests.
 - Unauthorized access of files.

+## **System Testing**
+The system has been tested in a distributed configuration (1 Tracker Node and 3-4 Data Keeper Nodes) under all types of supported requests.